waseem-h/kubernetes-operator/website/content/en/docs/Getting Started/latest/installing-the-operator.md

 kubectl apply -f https://raw.githubusercontent.com/jenkinsci/kubernetes-operator/master/deploy/all-in-one-webhook.yaml
 ```

-Now, download the manifests for the operator and other resources from [here](https://raw.githubusercontent.com/jenkinsci/kubernetes-operator/master/deploy/all-in-one-v1alpha2.yaml) and please provide these additional fields in the operator manifest:
+Now, download the manifests for the operator and other resources from [here](https://raw.githubusercontent.com/jenkinsci/kubernetes-operator/master/deploy/all-in-one-v1alpha2.yaml) and provide these additional fields in the Operator manifest:

 <pre>
 <code>